Gretsch G6120T-SW Steve Wariner Signature Nashville Gentleman Review & Prices

 Gretsch G6120T-SW Steve Wariner Signature Nashville Gentleman's switch options

 As a 6 strings, Hollowbody guitar with HH configuration and Passive pickups, we'd recommend it for genres like Jazz or similar.
 However, you can use almost any guitar for any genre.
-This is just the typical type of music for this kind of guitar.
+This is just the typical type of music for this particular one.

 Sound Score